numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   Java Stack stores frames.
 It holds local variables and partial results and plays a part in method invocation and return.
 Each thread has a private JVM stack, created at the same time as the thread.
 A new frame is created each time a method is invoked.
 A frame is destroyed when its method invocation completes.

   * **Program Counter Register**:
-  program counter register contains the address of the Java virtual machine instruction currently being executed.
+  The program counter register contains the address of the Java virtual machine instruction currently being executed.

   * **Native Method Stack**:
   It contains all the native methods used in the application.

 **6. Difference between Heap and Stack Memory in Java**

-   **Java Heap space** is used by java runtime to allocate memory to Objects and JRE classes.
+   **Java Heap space** is used by Java runtime to allocate memory to Objects and JRE classes.
 Whenever we create an object, it’s always created in the Heap space.
 Garbage Collection runs on the heap memory to free the memory used by objects that don’t have any reference.
 Any object created in the heap space has global access and can be referenced from anywhere in the application.

    **Java Stack memory** is used for the execution of a thread.
 It contains method-specific values that are short-lived and references to other objects in the heap that are getting referred from the method.
 Stack memory is always referenced in LIFO (Last-In-First-Out) order.
 Whenever a method is invoked, a new block is created in the stack memory for the method to hold local primitive values and reference to other objects in the method.
 As soon as the method ends, the block becomes unused and becomes available for the next method.
 Stack memory size is much less compared to Heap memory.